Here’s what you missed from the SSP Meeting in New York this week:

 - Obvious but often forgotten: Learn the culture and regulations of the country in which you will be doing research.
 This avoids potential problems.

 - Set the right stage now…and later: Establish research expectations and communicate research limitations upfront.
 Know your audience and their level of understanding in sensory research and tailor presentations based on audience.

 That covers the key learnings.
 You also missed some delish food, but this blog can’t help with that!

 Don’t forget that we offer Global Sensory Solutions.
-Check out ISR Global Solutions data sheet for more information.
+Check out our data sheet for more information.